ropensci/roweb3/content/blog/2026-06-29-editor-tools/index.en.md

 ### Panache

-Finally, I use the [Panache](https://github.com/jolars/panache) extension by jolars to format the (R)markdown files for the blog.
+For formatting text, I use the [Panache](https://github.com/jolars/panache) extension by jolars to format the (R)markdown files for the blog.
 This is probably the smallest amount of setup, as all we need is a minimal [`.panache.toml`](https://github.com/ropensci/roweb3/blob/main/.panache.toml) configuration file in the roweb3 repository.
 However, this file instructs Panache to do one super awesome thing for us, especially for multilingual publishing and translations: